 Lesser of consolidated capital calculated according to 1st and 4th paragraphs is considered the consolidated capital according to this regulation.
-The consolidated capital calculated without including insurance affiliate.
+The consolidated capital calculated without including insurance affiliate is less than the consolidated capital calculated including insurance affiliate.
 Therefore, the carrying value of the insurance company not subjected to regulatory consolidation is represented under the column "not subject to capital requirements or subject to deduction from capital".